-The principle is simple: you are responsible for minor repairs (ripped upholstery, joints to be changed, etc.) and your landlord is responsible for the more costly repairs (changing a faulty heating system, for example).
+The principle is simple: the tenant is responsible for minor repairs (ripped upholstery, joints to be changed, etc.) and the owner is responsible for the more costly repairs (changing a faulty heating system, for example).

 Consult Decree No. 87-712 of August 26, 1987 adopted pursuant to Article 7 of Law No. 86-1290 of December 23, 1986 to promote rental investment, the ownership of social housing and development of the real estate offer and relating to rental repairs

 All repairs not included in this Decree are the responsibility of the owner.